toddbirchard/ghosttheme-stockholm/README.md

 As always, remember to restart your Ghost instance when adding new themes.

-### Developers

-Ghost uses [Handlebars](http://handlebarsjs.com/) for templating.
-This theme is styled using [LESS](http://lesscss.org/).

-**Custom Templates:**

-- `custom-author-archive.hbs`: Alternative "about" page which displays author bios.
-- `custom-projects.hbs`: Live JIRA Kanban board integration, lists chosen Github repositories.
-- `custom-tag-archive.hbs`: Template for ongoing editorial series’.
-- `custom-apply`: Application process for aspiring authors.
-- `custom-resources`: Recommended products, code libraries, etc.
-- `series`: Page containing all posts of a series, compiled via dynamic routing.
-- `error`: Custom 404 page.

 ### Maintenance

-- Documentation
+* Documentation
-- User-friendly configuration
+* User-friendly configuration
-- Image compression optimization
+* Image compression optimization
-- Retina image support
+* Retina image support
+* Site speed optimizations